Movement 3DisorientationDay 181

 Those who sow in tears will reap in joy.

+So name your dark for what it is, a night and not the weather of your whole life, and keep the last watch.
 The cruelest thing the long night does is convince you it is not a night at all but the permanent weather of your life from now on.
 Grief tells you this is who you are now, that the lightness you remember belonged to someone else, that mornings are for other people.
 David's line is built to break exactly that lie.
 He does not deny the weeping; he gives it a place to sleep and a time to leave.
-It stays for the night.
 The sentence has a morning in it.

 ← Day 180Day 182